Laura Fuentes

 How to Make Paleo Oatmeal

-You want to let the mixture sit in the blender for at least 5 minutes to thicken.
+You want to let the mixture sit in the blender for at least 5 minutes so the chia seeds and flax meal absorb the liquid and thicken the mix.

 You can enjoy this paleo oatmeal cold or warm.
 To heat it up, pour it on the stovetop and bring it to a simmer, or microwave your bowl for 1 minute, stir, and continue for 30 seconds until hot.